opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/rds_instance_v3.html.markdown

   (Required)
   Specifies the VPC ID.
 Changing this parameter will create a new resource.

+* `backup_strategy` -
+  (Optional)
+  Specifies the advanced backup policy.
+Structure is documented below.
+Changing this parameter will create a new resource.

+* `ha_replication_mode` -
+  (Optional)
+  Specifies the replication mode for the standby DB instance.
+For MySQL, the value is async or semisync.
+For PostgreSQL, the value is async or sync.
+For Microsoft SQL Server, the value is sync.
+NOTE: async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
+Changing this parameter will create a new resource.

+* `param_group_id` -
+  (Optional)
+  Specifies the parameter group ID.
+Changing this parameter will create a new resource.

 The `db` block supports:

 * `password` -